egolfbr/egolfbr/README.md

 ## About Me

-I am an electrical engineering graduate student at Miami University - OH.
+I graduated from Miami University - OH with a BS and MS in Electrical Engineering.
 I am researching in the areas of electronic warfare and machine learning.
 My most used skills are:
   1. Python
   2. Java